 Add essential information like the location and details of your vacation home, the amenities on offer, your contact details, and how to make a booking.

-The next step is to update the profile picture and cover photo for your Facebook Page.
+The next step is to update the profile picture and cover photo for your page on social media.
 This can be photos of your property, or yourself so that guests can put a face to a name.

 Then, while you’re at it, you can also post a few high-quality photos of your vacation home (interior and exterior) so that first-time visitors to your page will have something to look at.